ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   the JSON literals `true` and `false` and have no direct syntactical representation in JSONPath.
 * `SingleNodeType` is an abstraction of a `singular-path` (which appears in a comparison, in a test expression, or as a function argument).
-  Members of `SingleNodeType` have no syntactical representation in JSONPath.
+  Members of `SingleNodeType` have no direct syntactical representation in JSONPath.
 * `NodesType` is an abstraction of a `filter-path` (which appears in a test expression or as a function argument).
   Members of `NodesType` have no direct syntactical representation in JSONPath.
-* `SingleNodeType` is a subtype of `NodesType`.
-An instance of `SingleNodeType` is well-typed wherever an instance of `NodesType` is well-typed.
-  Members of `SingleNodeType` have no direct syntactical representation in JSONPath.

 The abstract instances above can be obtained from the concrete representations in {{tbl-typerep}}.